Facebook plans to launch a new dating feature for 'meaningful, long-term relationships'

 In a statement, IAC CEO Joey Levin struck a defiant tone and even took a shot at Facebook's troubles with Russian disinformation during the 2016 election.

-"Come in on.
+"Come on in.
 The water's warm," Levin said.
 "Their product could be great for US/Russia relationships."